kubesphere/website/content/en/docs/project-user-guide/image-builder/s2i-templates.md

   containerInfo:
     - builderImage: kubespheredev/nginx-centos7-s2ibuilder-sample
   codeFramework: nginx # type of code framework
-  defaultBaseImage: kubespheredev/nginx-centos7-s2ibuilder-sample # default Image Builder (can be replaced by customized image)
+  defaultBaseImage: kubespheredev/nginx-centos7-s2ibuilder-sample # default Image Builder (can be replaced by a customized image)
   version: 0.0.1 # Builder template version
-  description: "This is a S2I builder template for Nginx builds whose result can be run directly without any further application server.." # Builder template description
+  description: "This is an S2I builder template for NGINX builds whose result can be run directly without any further application server." # Builder template description
 ```

-### Step 6: Use S2I template on KubeSphere
+### Step 6: Use the S2I template on KubeSphere

 1. Run the following command to submit the S2I template created above to KubeSphere.